TCBL/tcbl-user-data-manager/README.md

 ## License information

-This component is licensed under the Apache 2.0 License .
-See license.txt.
+This component is licensed under the Apache 2.0 License.
+See also file LICENSE in the repository root.

 Component | License
 ----------|--------